rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 We see that exang has the highest prositive correlation followed by oldpeak and then cp.
 Thalach has the highest negative correlation.

-These 4 features are the ones we will use as the other ones have little impact on the target variable. (@Rodney this is a very bold statement to make.
+Based on the correlation of the features with the target variable, we chose the first 4 positively highly correlated features. (@Rodney this is a very bold statement to make.
 Maybe state "looking at the correlations, these 4 variables seem to be the most relevant and hence, we choose them as our features for our analysis")

 We finish off by checking the pandas profiling: